 Please be aware that since our expectation is that children are in the service we also expect a certain level of noise during the services from those children; so please don’t be too self-conscious about your children’s noise, we love that they are present and so will happily put up with squeals, moans, giggles and bangs.

 When Pastor Rhodri is preaching in the morning during term-time, he tends to prepare worksheets for children to fill-in and follow along with the sermon.
-They are sent out to those on our mailing-list.
-(If you’re not on our mailing-list get in touch).
+They are usually available in the porch.

 Please still come, however late you’re running.
 We’d much prefer you to come late, than not to come at all.
 Although of course, the ideal is that you arrive in good time.